-Estimated costs for just appearing for you at a Civil Court.
+Estimated costs for appearing for you at a CIVIL COURT OR TRIBUNAL HEARING.

-The prices includes me dealing with a reasonable number of phone calls and emails from you and reviewing the papers for the hearing.
-The price does not include me preparing your case for the hearing and the prices may vary if you need to speak me on a large number of occasions or you have been to a number of hearings on your own and the matter is very difficult and time consuming at a late stage in the proceedings for me to read and understand the issues.
+The prices set out below for me to attend at a court/tribunal, includes me dealing with a reasonable number of phone calls and emails from you and reviewing the papers for the hearing.
+The price does not include me preparing your case for the hearing (that starts at £750).
+The prices below may vary if you need to speak me on a large number of occasions or you have been to a number of hearings on your own and the matter is very complex and time consuming at a late stage in the proceedings for me to read and understand the issues.

-If over 30 miles travel, John will also have to charge petrol costs.
-If over 100 miles away and the matter is to go into a 2nd day (or more), John would need to charge B&B costs to enable him to be on site for the start of the 2nd day (and any other ongoing days).
+If over 30 miles one way travel, I will also have to charge train or petrol costs.
+If over 100 miles away and the matter is to go into a 2nd day (or more), I would also need to charge B&B costs to enable me to be on site for the start of the 2nd day (and any other ongoing days).

-If your case is complex and goes on for several days/weeks, John may seek (at an additional cost) to have one of his litigation assistants also attend Court to assist him.
+If your case is complex and goes on for several days/weeks, I may seek (at an additional cost) to have a litigation assistant also attend Court to assist me.
 That will always be agreed in advance.

-The cost for preparation of a simple CIVIL case, starts at £750, (excluding VAT), which includes a full phone, video, or face to face consultation, the drafting of any statements, and corresponding with the other side.
+The cost for me to prepare a SIMPLE CIVIL case, starts at £750, (excluding VAT), which includes a full phone, video, or face to face consultation, the drafting of any statements, and corresponding with the other side.
 It does not include paying for any expert report or any transcripts.
-It also does not include any court fees which you will have to pay, or ancillary costs e.g. postage, and if John has to prepare a bundle for the court and the other side in the proceedings which has more than 70 pages, he will have to charge you for ink consumables.
+It also does not include any court fees which you will have to pay, or ancillary costs e.g. postage, and if I have to prepare a bundle for the court and the other side in the proceedings which has more than 50 pages, I will have to charge you for ink consumables.

 As an estimate: for John to prepare a SIMPLE CIVIL case and then ATTEND a 1/2 day court hearing, your fees will be £1,300, (excluding VAT).